Buckingham Palace: Queen Victoria (1837–1901)

-Buckingham Palace became the principal royal residence in 1837, on the accession of Queen Victoria, who was the first monarch to reside there; her predecessor William IV had died before its completion.
+Buckingham Palace became the principal royal residence in 1837, on the accession of Queen Victoria, who was the first monarch to reside there.
 While the state rooms were a riot of gilt and colour, the necessities of the new palace were somewhat less luxurious.
-It was reported the chimneys smoked so much that the fires had to be allowed to die down, and consequently the palace was often cold.
+The chimneys were said to smoke so much that the fires had to be allowed to die down, and consequently the palace was often cold.
 Ventilation was so bad that the interior smelled, and when it was decided to install gas lamps, there was a serious worry about the build-up of gas on the lower floors.
 It was also said that the staff were lax and lazy and the palace was dirty.
 Following the Queen's marriage in 1840, her husband, Prince Albert, concerned himself with a reorganisation of the household offices and staff, and with addressing the design faults of the palace.
 By the end of 1840, all the problems had been rectified.
 However, the builders were to return within a decade.

-By 1847, the couple had found the palace too small for court life and their growing family and a new wing, designed by Edward Blore, was built by Thomas Cubitt, enclosing the central quadrangle.
+By 1847, the couple found the palace too small for court life and their growing family and a new wing, designed by Edward Blore, was built by Thomas Cubitt, enclosing the central quadrangle.
+The work, carried out from 1847 to 1849, was paid for by the sale of Brighton Pavilion in 1850.
 The large East Front, facing The Mall, is today the "public face" of Buckingham Palace and contains the balcony from which the royal family acknowledge the crowds on momentous occasions and after the annual Trooping the Colour.
-The ballroom wing and a further suite of state rooms were also built in this period, designed by Nash's student Sir James Pennethorne.
-Before Prince Albert's death, the palace was frequently the scene of musical entertainments, and the most celebrated contemporary musicians entertained at Buckingham Palace.
-The composer Felix Mendelssohn is known to have played there on three occasions.
-Johann Strauss II and his orchestra played there when in England.
-Under Victoria, Buckingham Palace was frequently the scene of lavish costume balls, in addition to the usual royal ceremonies, investitures and presentations.
+The ballroom wing and a further suite of state rooms were also built in this period, designed by Nash's student James Pennethorne.
+Before Prince Albert's death, in addition to royal ceremonies, investitures and presentations Buckingham Palace was frequently the scene of lavish costume balls and musical entertainments.
+The most celebrated contemporary musicians entertained there; for example Felix Mendelssohn is known to have played there on three occasions, and Johann Strauss II and his orchestra played there when in England.

 Widowed in 1861, the grief-stricken Queen withdrew from public life and left Buckingham Palace to live at Windsor Castle, Balmoral Castle and Osborne House.
 For many years the palace was seldom used, even neglected.
-In 1864, a note was found pinned to the fence of Buckingham Palace, saying: "These commanding premises to be let or sold, in consequence of the late occupant's declining business."
+In 1864, a note was found pinned to the fence, saying: "These commanding premises to be let or sold, in consequence of the late occupant's declining business."
 Eventually, public opinion persuaded the Queen to return to London, though even then she preferred to live elsewhere whenever possible.
 Court functions were still held at Windsor Castle, presided over by the sombre Queen habitually dressed in mourning black, while Buckingham Palace remained shuttered for most of the year.